henriquetourinho/Dev-Chronicle/logs/2025/11/26-log.md

 ## 26/11/2025
-#mood: Produtivo
+#mood: Feliz

-Eu passei por algumas tele-consultas, renovei a receita do meu Atentah e o dia vai ser muito produtivo.
+Eu passei por algumas tele-consultas, renovei a receita do meu Atentah e a noite fui a igreja.